 There is a number of reasons why multiple compressor systems may present advantages over single compressor systems.
 One advantage is that a much wider control range can be achieved.
-Even with fixed speed/power compressors, the utilization of energy from a variable power source, like PVs, is increased dramatically when using many small compressors instead of one large compressor (Fig.1).
-The same applies to systems with variable speed compressors.
-For example, a single variable speed compressor can operate at a minimum power of 50% of its rated power.
-A system of four small, similar compressors, each rated at /4 of the single compressor power, will have a total minimum power of operation of 12.5% of the total rated power, since it is possible to operate only one compressor at 50% of its rated power.
+For example, a single compressor has a minimum power of operation of 50% of the rated power.
+A system of four small, similar compressors, each rated at 1/4 of the single compressor power, will have a total minimum power of operation of 12.5% of the total rated power, since it is possible to operate only one compressor at 50% of its rated power.
 Another advantage is that the static friction of small compressors is lower than that of large compressors and, as a result, a multiple compressor system has lower startup power requirements.
 This is of great importance to solar systems, where there is a need for maximum exploitation of the available solar energy.
 Finally, a multiple compressor system exhibits a much higher degree of fault tolerance than a single compressor one since it will sustain the presence of a number of compressor faults before it becomes inoperative.